bponomarenko/autoconfig-app/README.md

 ## Mocks

-To use project with mocked data, follow inline comments in `src/app/app.module.ts` and `src/app/services/environments.service.ts` to uncomment this functionality.
+To start project with mocked data, run the following command in terminal `npm run start:mocks`

 ## Installation instructions